Cookies

 Work optimization

-An automated budgeting system is a computer financial model of an enterprise that combines various budgets, such as production, investment, sales and purchasing, and others.
-This model not only allows you to predict financial flows, but also analyze them for each financial area, comparing them with actual data.
-This approach allows us to predict how changes in parameters will affect the economic position of the company.
+An automated budgeting system is a computerised financial model of an enterprise that integrates various budgets, such as production and other budgets.
+Such a model allows you to analyse them for each financial direction, comparing them with the data.
+This approach allows you to show how changing parameters will affect the economic position of the company.

 Saves time